rokmohar/oo-galerija/README.md

 ### Default user

 When you login for the first time use the default user credentials `username: user1` and `password: pass1`.
 You can change these on the account settings page.

+### Default photos

+You can find default photos in `data/triglav` directory within project and upload these to the gallery you will create.
+These images contain small changes between each other and are useful for the testing.